Theory of Operation

 Serial Flash Discoverable Parameters (SFDP) Control

-HW parses SFDP command then fetch the data from SFDP space in the DPSRAM.
+HW parses the SFDP command then fetches the data from SFDP space in the DPSRAM.
 HW provides 256B SFDP space.
-HW uses lower 8bit of the received 24 bit address to access the DPSRAM.
-Upper 16 bits are ignored (aliased).
+HW uses the lower 8 bits of the received 24-bit address to access DPSRAM.
+The upper 16 bits are ignored.
 SW should prepare proper SFDP contents before the host system issues SFDP commands.

 Read Command Processor

-The double buffering scheme aids the SW to prepare the next chunk of data.
-SW copies a portion of data (1kB) from the internal flash memory into SPI_DEVICE DPSRAM.
-From the host system, the emulated SPI Device is seen more than 2kB storage device with the double buffering scheme.
-The assumption is that the host system reads mostly sequentially.
+The double buffering scheme aids the SW in preparing the next chunk of data.
+SW copies a portion of data (1kB) from the internal flash memory into the SPI Device’s DPSRAM.
+With the double buffering scheme, the host system can see the emulated flash as containing more than 2kB of storage, assuming that the host system reads mostly sequentially.

 Address Handling